StevenBlack/vocab/million-dollar-words.md

 ### alliteration
 A poetic device in which words that begin with the same sound are strung together.
 "Helplessly hoping her harlequin hovers nearby ---------- " Score big points by identifying alliteration wherever you find it.
-Pronounced UH-LIT-ER- AY-SHUN.

 ### amanuensis